GrofGraf/octobercms-contact-form/README.md

 The example uses standard partial `{{ __SELF__ }}::confirm` for displaying the subscription confirmation message.
 Confirmation message will be displayed in
 `.confirm-contact-container`.
 The default partial located in `plugins/grofgraf/contactme/components/contactform/confirm.htm`.

+Email templates for contact and auto-reply can be customized under **Settings > Mail > Mail Templates**

 ## Authors